this space

 Site - Veletržní palác, Prague

-The Performance Space Exhibition program for PQ23 will take place at the Veletržní palác.
-Site-specific content for our virtual performance space features the functionalist architectural style of the Veletržní palác (constructed in 1928).
+The Performance Space Exhibition program for PQ23 took place at the Veletržní palác.
+Site-specific content for our MR performance space featured the functionalist architectural style of the Veletržní palác (constructed in 1928).
 Formerly used as Trade Fair Palace, since 1995 the building has been home to Prague's National Gallery and the exhibition of modern art.
 The site is also host and haunted by contested spatial histories.
 In 1949 the site was occupied by the Nazis and as a location to hold Jews before transporting them to concentration camps.
-In 1974 the building burnt down.
+In 1974 the building burnt down, and was reconstructed in the 1990s.